 - Melted Butter – Helps to make such a golden brown, delicious pie crust when brushed atop your beautiful assembled lattice pie crust.

-Then prepare two pie crusts according to instructions in the recipe.
-Arrange one pie crust dough into a pie dish and freeze according to the instructions.
-Roll the second pie crust dough and cut into 1-inch thick strips, refrigerate until ready to top the peach pie in a lattice pattern.
+Then prepare two pie crusts according to the recipe instructions.
+Arrange one pie crust dough into a freezer-safe pie dish and freeze it according to the instructions.
+Roll the second pie crust dough and cut it into 1-inch thick strips.
+Refrigerate it until ready to top the peach pie in a lattice pattern.

-Place the peaches, sugar, and flour in a large saucepan place on stovetop over low heat.
-Stir well and simmer over low heat until a thick syrup has formed, about 10 minutes.
+Place the peaches, sugar, and flour in a large saucepan and place on the stovetop over low heat.
+Stir well and simmer over low heat until a thick syrup has formed about 10 minutes.
 Then remove from heat and set aside and allow to cool slightly.

 Remove the pie plate with the pie crust from the freezer and the pie crust strips from the refrigerator.
-Pour peaches on top of the bottom dough.
-Arrange the strips on top of peaches in a lattice pattern.
+Pour the peach pie filling on top of the bottom dough.
+Arrange the strips on top of the peaches in a lattice pattern.

 Final Steps Before Baking

-Brush the lattice top with melted butter and sprinkle top of the pie with 2 tablespoons sugar.
-This makes the lattice crust brown beautifully and have a nice crunch to the crust.
+Brush the lattice top with melted butter and sprinkle the top of the pie with 2 tablespoons of sugar.
+This makes the lattice crust brown beautifully and has a nice crunch to the crust.
 I definitely recommend that you not skip that step!

 Bake the Pie

-Place the pie into the heated oven and bake until the crust has browned, about 30 minutes.
-Remove pie from the oven and allow to rest about 5 minutes before serving.
+Place the pie into the preheated oven and bake until the crust has browned about 30 minutes.
+Remove the pie from the oven and allow it to rest for about 5 minutes before serving.
 Enjoy!